-The apprehension of the group was recorded by the United Constitutional Patriots, a group of veterans who set up a camp near the U.S.-Mexico border.
+The apprehension of both group was recorded by the United Constitutional Patriots, a group of veterans who set up a camp near the U.S.-Mexico border.

 A message posted on the United Constitutional Patriots' page after the migrants were detained Monday night stated: "This group was so huge we won't have an accurate count until the BP is finished processing them.
 This needs to stop!!!!!
 Build the wall."

-The video shows Border Patrol agents as they apprehend members of the group of migrants that crossed into the U.S. Some of the migrants seen in the video are overheard coughing and asking for water.
+The video of the apprehensions near West El Paso shows Border Patrol agents as they apprehend members of the group of migrants that crossed into the U.S. Some of the migrants seen in the video are overheard coughing and asking for water.
 When asked why they entered the US, some of the migrants said they are seeking asylum.

 A member of the United Constitutional Patriots told ABC-7 357 migrants were detained, but the U.S. Border Patrol would not confirm the exact number.